Extreme ultraviolet late-phase flares as observed by EVE and AIA on board the Solar Dynamics Observatory: Conclusions

 \section{Conclusions}

-This work represents, to the best of our knowledge, the most extensive statistical study of EUV late phase (ELP) flares to date, with 179 ELP flares identified out of a total set of 1803 flares with a corresponding GOES class $\geq$C3.0 that occurred between May 1, 2010 and May 26, 2014.
-In relative terms, we see a higher probability of ELP--flare occurrence for M-- and X--class flares (19\% and 16\%, respectively) than for class C~(7\%).
-The ratio of the late--phase and main--phase peaks ranges from 0.3 to 5.9, with 71.5\% of ELP flares exhibiting a peak ratio $>$1.
-This percentage of extreme ELP events is significantly higher than previously reported, due to a variety of reasons including the applied smoothing, different ELP criteria and the usage of a pre--flare selection process.
-There appears to be a relationship between the late--phase delay and its duration, which is (approximately) linear.
+This work represents, to the best of our knowledge, the most extensive statistical study of EUV late-phase flares to date, with 179 ELP flares identified out of a total set of 1803 flares with a corresponding GOES class $\geq$C3.0 that occurred between May 1, 2010, and May 26, 2014.
+In relative terms, we see a higher probability of ELP-flare occurrence for M- and X-class flares (19\% and 16\%, respectively) than for class C~(7\%).
+The ratio of the late-phase and main-phase peaks ranges from 0.3 to 5.9, with 71.5\% of ELP flares exhibiting a peak ratio $>$1.
+This percentage of extreme ELP events is significantly higher than previously reported, due to a variety of reasons including the applied smoothing, different ELP criteria, and the usage of a pre-flare selection process.
+There appears to be a relationship between the late-phase delay and its duration, which is (approximately) linear.
 This can be explained via the longer cooling time of the loops involved in the late phase.
-The Mount Wilson magnetic class of ELP--harboring sunspot regions as well as their McIntosh class reveal that ELP flares, and particularly eruptive ELPs, show a slight trend towards simpler configurations as compared to the general flare population.
+The Mount Wilson magnetic class of ELP-harboring sunspot regions as well as their McIntosh class reveal that ELP flares, and particularly eruptive ELPs, show a slight trend toward simpler configurations as compared to the general flare population.
 However, previous studies reported a more complex configuration for the typical ELP flare, so the two classification schemes may not be enough to properly judge the magnetic configuration.\\ Many of the findings in this work would greatly benefit from a larger sample size over a longer period of time.
 Especially more information on ELP flares during times of low solar activity would provide us with useful insights into the likelihood and eruptivity of ELP flares and their importance for space weather during these times.
 At least a coverage of one full solar cycle is desirable in order to also be able to investigate the behavior during the declining phase of a cycle.
-Furthermore, it would be interesting to separate ELP flares by late--phase cause and analyze the influence on the parameters described in this study (e.g., the relationship between the late--phase delay and duration).
+Furthermore, it would be interesting to separate ELP flares by late-phase cause and analyze the influence on the parameters described in this study (e.g., the relationship between the late-phase delay and duration).